Cancer Connect Collaborative

 Collaborative Releases New Cancer Materials

-The Florida Cancer Report gives insight into trends for the most common cancers, highlights screening and prevention measures, and details the history of cancer research and care in Florida.
-Cancer is easiest to treat when caught early, and the report describes common symptoms to look for broken down by age, gender, and other demographics.
-Self-screening can be intimidating but is important to catch cancer in its early stages.
-At-home screenings and signs and symptoms for various cancers are detailed in the report.
+The Florida Cancer Report explores trends in the most common cancers, highlights screening and prevention measures, and details the history of cancer research and care in Florida.
+Early detection makes cancer easier to treat.
+The report outlines common symptoms by age, gender and other factors, as well as guidance on self-screening and at-home tests.

-The report provides the public information about the top five most frequently diagnosed cancers in Florida: which include breast, lung, prostate, colorectal and skin cancers.
+The report provides public information about the top five most frequently diagnosed cancers in Florida, which include breast, lung, prostate, colorectal and skin cancers.
 Since 2017, these top five cancers have accounted for just over half of all cancer diagnoses (50.3%) in Florida.

 View the full Florida Cancer Report